 Not to BE?

 You know there just aren't enough good stories about barium enemas.
 (Or as the medical profession prefers to call them, BE's).

 For those of you who don't know what a barium enema is: First, they stick a balloon up your hiney and inflate it.

 Then they shoot a barium solution through the balloon

 and into your colon so they can take X-rays.
 This all takes about 8-10 minutes.
 Then they remove the

-balloon, and you rush into the restroom to flush the barium solution from your colon, if you know what I
+balloon, and you rush into the restroom to flush the barium solution from your colon.

 The balloon is not just to add frivolity to the

 occasion.
 It prevents the barium solution from leaking

 out during the X-ray.
 I will have to admit, however,